Background pattern

 Pregnancy

 Do not take ibuprofen if you are in the last 3 months of pregnancy, as it may harm the fetus or cause problems during delivery.
 It may cause kidney and heart problems in your fetus.
-It may affect your predisposition and that of your baby to bleed and delay or prolong delivery more than expected.
-Do not take ibuprofen during the first 6 months of pregnancy unless it is clearly necessary and as indicated by your doctor.
+It may affect your and your baby's tendency to bleed and delay or prolong delivery more than expected.
+You should not take ibuprofen during the first 6 months of pregnancy unless it is clearly necessary and as directed by your doctor.
 If you need treatment during this period or while trying to become pregnant, you should take the minimum dose for the shortest possible time.
-From week 20 of pregnancy, ibuprofen may cause kidney problems in your fetus if taken for more than a few days, which may cause low amniotic fluid levels surrounding the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the baby's heart.
+From the 20th week of pregnancy, ibuprofen may cause kidney problems in your fetus if taken for more than a few days, which may cause low levels of amniotic fluid surrounding the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the baby's heart.
 If you need treatment for a period longer than a few days, your doctor may recommend additional checks.

 Fertility